 - Address the ignorance and stigma around periods which has forced women to suffer in silence for years.

 Joining hands with the crowdfunding platform DesiredWings.com, WE and Stone Soup have launched a crowdfunding campaign that aims to raise enough funds to organize a free-of-cost distribution of menstrual cups in Azadpur in New Delhi.

-Aiming to distribute 1000 cups to 1000 women or even more, they want to target this health, environment and mental crisis at the grass-root level.
+Aiming to distribute 1000 cups to 1000 women or even more, they want to target this health, environmental and mental crisis at the grassroots level.

 In a time where period blood is still depicted as a ‘blue liquid’ gently splashed upon fluffy pads and any close-to-reality depiction is deemed inappropriate (not a family dinner conversation apparently), we need to stand up for menstrual health.

 It’s time each of us contributes to the Gift A Menstrual Cup – Let’s Talk Period campaign, and destroy a few stereotypes ourselves!

 About the Author: